Sewer56/Update/docs/ci-cd.md

 dotnet ./Update-Tools/Sewer56.Update.Tool.dll /* Arguments */
 ```

+## Useful Use Cases

+!!! warning

+    Certain tool options return data to standard output (stdout).
+    Please specify the `--noprogressbar` parameter if you wish to use those.

 ## Downloading Previous Packages

-It is possible to download existing packages by using the update tool; this is useful for creating delta updates in a CI/CD environment.
+It is possible to download existing packages by using the update tool.
+This may be useful in some more advanced use cases.

 Here are some examples: